[deprecated] Validation Rules

 For example, you can choose a customer segment who can/cannot redeem the codes.
 To build a rule, you need to add an operator is/is not in the first input and choose the desired customer segment from the list of segments in the 2nd input.

 All active rules that you have confirmed are visible in the grey background below the category.

-You can save each rule or set of rules and use them later while creating campaigns in the Campaign Manager.
+You can save each rule or rules set and use them later while creating campaigns in the Campaign Manager.

 Adding validation rules in the Campaign Manager